TomasBoda/agent-lang-web/public/documentation/language-design/language-design.md

 # Language Design

-In the following chapters, you will get to know the syntax, structure and built-in functions of the AgentLang programming language in order to learn how to use it to model agent-based simulations.
+The following chapters explain the syntax, structure and built-in functions of the AgentLang programming language in order to teach how to use the language to model agent-based simulations.

 [**Next:** Data Types](/documentation/language-design/data-types)